nthnn/NateOS/README.md

     ./build.sh
     ```

-    This will generate `nate_os.img` in the current working directory upon successful execution.
+    This will generate `nate_os.iso` in the current working directory upon successful execution.

 ### Emulating with QEMU